syncfusion-content/winui-docs/winui/AvatarView/visual-styles.md

 ---
 layout: post
 title: Visual Styles in WinUI AvatarView control | Syncfusion
-description: This section will explain about the different types of visual styles that exists in WinUI AvatarView.
+description: This section will provide an explanation of the various visual styles that are available in WinUI AvatarView.
 platform: WinUI
 control: AvatarView
 documentation: ug